alexisakov/Economica/README.md

 ## Updating

-To update again using the ProgectInstall[] package:
+To update again using the ProjectInstall[] package:

     Needs["ProjectInstaller`"]
     ProjectUninstall["Economica"]